timmyd7777/SSCore/SSData/SolarSystem/README.md

 This table of data on the Sun, the major planets, and Pluto is in Southern Stars CSV format was adapted from Table 1 in this paper by E.M.
 Standish (JPL Solar System Dynamics), ["Keplerian Elements for Approximate Positions of the Major Planets"](https://ssd.jpl.nasa.gov/txt/p_elem_t1.txt) and from JPL's ["Planets and Pluto: Physical Characteristics"](https://ssd.jpl.nasa.gov/?planet_phys_par) table.
 Data for the Sun is from NASA's ["Sun Fact Sheet"](https://nssdc.gsfc.nasa.gov/planetary/factsheet/sunfact.html).

-Columns are: Type, q, e, i, w, N, M, n, Epoch, H, G, Radius, Mass, ID, Name
+Columns are: Type, q, e, i, w, N, M, n, Epoch, H, G, Radius, Mass, RotPer, Albedo, ID, Name

 - **_Type_** (PL) means planet
 - **_q_** is perihelion distance (AU)